Dear Mr Trump,

 By saying the irresponsible, mean-spirited, ignorant things you say so freely and so frequently, you’ve given other like-minded people license to do the same.
-You’ve opened up the floodgates for our corporate sewage to flow fully.
+You’ve opened up the floodgates for our shared sewage to flow fully.
 People no longer conceal their vile mess, they now revel in it, they broadcast it and retweet it.

 You’ve made bigotry, misogyny, and racism socially acceptable again and that has been a kind of twisted gift because it’s allowed me to really see people; not as they pretend to be on the surface—but in the very depths of their wounded, weaponized hearts.

 Over and over as your campaign persisted, your supporters would tell me that they liked you because you “speak your mind”.
 It wasn’t until recently that I’ve realized that you speak their minds.
 You’ve given credence to their prejudices and made those prejudices go mainstream.
 That’s the voice you’ve given them.
 You became their toxic megaphone.

 Thanks to the terrible ground you’ve broken, politicians, pastors, friends, and strangers, both in person and on social media now regularly out themselves as hateful, intolerant, and malicious—and they remind me just how close they are to me, just how deep the sickness in us runs, and just how far we have to go together.

 You’ve emboldened people to be open about things they used to conceal for the sake of decorum, and though it turns my stomach, I know that this is the only way we can move forward; to have that cancerous stuff exposed fully so that it can be dealt with.
 Our progress as a nation is predicated on authentic dialogue, no matter how brutal and disheartening that dialogue is.